qiime2/docs/source/tutorials/read-joining.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Next we’ll apply quality control to our sequences using ``quality-filter
-q-score-joined``.
-This method is identical to ``quality-filter q-score``,
-except that it operated on joined reads.
-The parameters to this method have not
+q-score``.
+The parameters to this method have not been extensively benchmarked
-been extensively benchmarked on joined read data, so we recommend experimenting
+on joined read data, so we recommend experimenting with different parameter
-with different parameter settings.
+settings.

 .. command-block::

-   qiime quality-filter q-score-joined \
+   qiime quality-filter q-score \
      --i-demux demux-joined.qza \
      --o-filtered-sequences demux-joined-filtered.qza \
      --o-filter-stats demux-joined-filter-stats.qza